PaulSHahn2/emacssetup/INSTALLED.md

 **counsel-projectile** is an *emacs* package that extends projectile to use ivy/counsel completion.

-Obviously, you will want to install these if you use ivy or helm.
+Obviously, you will want to install one of these if you use ivy or helm.

-## whitespace ws-butler or whitespace-cleanup-mode
+## Whitespace management

 I include two different packages that can get rid of bad white-space.